 Sports rental: By the boat landing, Itasca Sports rents canoes, kayaks, bikes, paddleboats and pontoon boats, and it sells fishing tackle, snacks and basic camping goods.

-Cruises: Coborn's Lake Itasca Tours are held at daily from Memorial Day weekend through Labor Day and Thursday-Sunday through September.
+Cruises: Coborn's Lake Itasca Tours are held from Memorial Day weekend through the first week of October.

 © Beth Gauper

-Group lodgings include the 10-bedroom, six-bath Clubhouse, which sleeps 21 and has a fireplace and screened porch overlooking Lake Itasca but no kitchen, $470.
+Group lodgings include the 10-bedroom, six-bath Clubhouse, which sleeps 21 and has a fireplace and screened porch overlooking Lake Itasca but no kitchen.

 Dining: Douglas Lodge is a very pleasant place to have a meal.
 It's best to stick to basics — the burgers, the salad bar, the roast pork or turkey dinners.